• Skip to primary navigation

 The U.S. Canola Association is the only U.S. agricultural organization representing all industry segments, including farmers, processors, food manufacturers, exporters, seed companies and crop protection companies.
 Each membership segment has an equal voice in policy development and together they form a broader base for action on legislative, research and regulatory issues.
 Benefits of membership include federal representation, issues management, research and technical assistance, information and communication services.

-• Producer Members are actively involved in farming in the United States with an interest in canola.
+• Producer Members are actively involved in farming in the United States with an interest in canola and/or rapeseed.
+They are entitled to vote in membership meetings, sit on association committees and be represented on the USCA Board of Directors.

 Among producer board members, all U.S. canola growing regions are represented, including: